Jump-diffusion models of parametric volume-price distributions: Data and methods

-We analyze the volume-price of 1\,750 NYSE-listed companies, with a sampling frequency of 0.1 min$^1$.
-After removing all the after-hours trading and discarding all the days with recorded errors, our dataset contains 17708 data points for each company covering a total period of 976 days~\cite{rocha2016evolution, estevens2017stochastic}.
 Each observation contains a price $p(t)$ and a volume $v(t)$, and we study the volume-price variable $s(t)=p(t)v(t)$ as a composite measure of monetary flow and trading intensity.
 We fit four standard positive-support distribution families to the volume-price $s(t)$ at the intraday level: Gamma ($f_G$), Inverse Gamma ($f_{IG}$), Weibull ($f_W$), and Log-Normal ($f_{LN}$).
 Each family is parameterized by a shape $\phi$ and a scale $\theta$ (for $f_{LN}$, $\phi$ and $\theta$ denote the log-location and log-scale).
 The probability density functions are: